ADDRESSING DOMESTIC VIOLENCE IN THE CHURCH

 - Is there hope for humanity?

 Helga and Bob Edwards have been married since 1988.
 They have been Therapists and Public Speakers since 1996.
 Both have Bachelor's degrees in Religious Education and Social Development Studies, as well as Master's degrees in Social Work.
 In 2013, they each received the Delta Epsilon Chi Award for Intellectual Achievement, Christian Character and Leadership Ability, from the Association for Biblical Higher Education.
-Their hope is to use the gifts and training that God has given them to help people experience freedom, forgiveness, love and wholeness in their lives and relationships.
+Their hope is to use the gifts and training that God has given them to help people experience freedom and wholeness in their lives.